danielliu2707/danielliu2707/README.md

 ### 👨‍💻 About Me :

-I am a Data Science and Econometrics student at Monash University.
+I am a Data Science and Business Analytics student at Monash University.

 - :telescope: I'm currently a still studying full time.